authorityab/OpalMind/packages/api/docs/health-monitoring.md

   - `pass`: Site accessible and permissions valid
   - `fail`: Site not found or permission denied

+## Diagnostics Token Verification

+The accompanying diagnostics routine validates API tokens before running site-level checks.

+- **Check**: Calls `UsersManager.getUserByTokenAuth` to confirm the bearer token is accepted, falling back to legacy `API.getLoggedInUser` when newer endpoints are unavailable.
+- **Outcome**: Reports the resolved Matomo user login or surfaces actionable guidance when authentication fails.

 ## Overall Status Logic

 - **healthy**: All checks pass